vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 ---
-title: Introduction To Dashboard
+title: Introduction to the Dashboard Component
-sidebar_label: Introduction
+sidebar_label: Introduction to the Dashboard Component
 copyright: (C) 2007-2021 GoodData Corporation
 id: dashboard_intro
 ---

-Starting with v8.7, GoodData.UI includes `@gooddata/sdk-ui-dashboard` package which contains the `Dashboard` component.
+Starting with Version 8.7, GoodData.UI includes the `@gooddata/sdk-ui-dashboard` package that contains the Dashboard component.

-Using this component, we we aim to address creation and consumption of rich, interactive and response dashboards.
-We understand that the requirements for dashboards can vary greatly and so we created the `Dashboard` component with an API-first
+Using this component, we aim to address creation and consumption of rich, interactive, and responsive dashboards.
+We understand that the requirements for dashboards can vary greatly.
+Therefore, we created the Dashboard component with an API-first
-mindset: it is extendable and customizable so that developers can tweak and modify the vanilla experience using Plugins.
+mindset: it is extendable and customizable so that developers can tweak and modify the default experience using plugins.

-## Status & Disclaimer
+## Status and disclaimer

-The `Dashboard` component is at this point in early stage of its life.
-While the goal for the component is to provide an end-to-and solution for creation and consumption of dashboards, it is not in that state at this point in time.
+Currently, the Dashboard component is at an early stage of its lifecycle.
+While the goal for the component is to provide an end-to-and solution for creation and consumption of dashboards, it has not yet reached that state.

-In the current state the Dashboard component can render a dashboard created in GoodData KPI Dashboards application all the while allowing the developer to step in and customize rendering of insights or add custom content.
+In its current state, the Dashboard component can render a dashboard created in the KPI Dashboards component of the GoodData platform and allows the developer to customize rendering of insights or add custom content.

-We have way more on our [Roadmap](01_intro__roadmap.md) and will be enhancing and opening the `Dashboard` APIs to allow more customizations, expand the eventing and interactivity and ultimately also allow drag and drop editing experience.
+We have many milestones on our [roadmap](01_intro__roadmap.md).
+We will be enhancing and opening the Dashboard component's APIs to allow more customizations, to expand the eventing and interactivity, and to allow a drag-and-drop editing experience.

-## Big Picture
+## Dashboards on the GoodData platform vs. Dashboard component

-Let's first take a step back and take a look at the GoodData solution for dashboards and then explain how the Dashboard component and the infrastructure around it fit into this picture.
+Let's take a look at GoodData's solution for dashboards and explain how the Dashboard component and the infrastructure around it fit into this picture.

-Both the Gooddata platform and GoodData.CN provide the KPI Dashboard application that can be used by both the dashboard creators and the consumers.
-Furthermore, the vanilla consumer experience can now be modified by developers who can create Dashboard Plugins to enhance or further customize the dashboard.
+Both the GoodData platform and GoodData.CN provide the KPI Dashboards component that can be used by both dashboard creators and consumers.
+In addition, developers can modify the default consumer experience, and create dashboard plugins to enhance or further customize the dashboard.

-Note: the KPI dashboard application and the dashboards that it renders can be embedded and integrated into third party applications using several mechanisms.
-We describe this more in depth in [a separate article dedicated to embedding](18_dashboard_embedding.md).
+**NOTE:** The KPI Dashboards component and the dashboards that it renders can be [embedded and integrated into third-party applications](18_dashboard_embedding.md).

 ### Dashboard creators

-The creators build dashboards using an intuitive and friendly drag and drop experience.
-They place insights onto a dashboard, define dashboard filters that can be used to filter data rendered by the insights and customize what happens when the consumer interacts with the different insights on a dashboard.
-The interactions supported out of the box are various types of drills - drill down, drill in, drill to other dashboards or drill to custom locations.
+The creators build dashboards using an intuitive and friendly drag-and-drop experience.
+They place insights onto a dashboard, define dashboard filters that can be used to filter data rendered by the insights, and customize what happens when the consumer interacts with the different insights on the dashboard.
+The interactions supported out of the box are various types of drilling: drilling down, drilling in, drilling to other dashboards, or drilling to custom locations.

-In the end, creators save a dashboard - it becomes part of the workspace.
-Once dashboard is part of the workspace, it can be discovered by consumers.
+In the end, the creators save the dashboard, and it becomes part of the workspace.
+Once the dashboard is part of the workspace, it can be discovered by consumers.

 ### Dashboard consumers

-The consumers also use the KPI Dashboards application to view dashboards that are available to them.
-In the view mode, the consumer can change values of the filters and interact with the insights placed on the dashboard.
-By triggering the interactions (drills) the consumer can see more detailed data, navigate to other dashboards or even to other websites.
+The consumers use the KPI Dashboards component to view dashboards that are available to them.
+In view mode, the consumers can change values of the filters and interact with the insights placed on the dashboard.
+By triggering the interactions (drills), the consumers can see more detailed data, navigate to other dashboards or even to other websites.

-The consumers may further export the dashboard into a PDF file or schedule a recurrent exports and delivery of the dashboard via email.
+The consumers can also export the dashboard into a PDF file or schedule recurrent export and delivery of the dashboard via email.

 ### Developers

-The developers may step into this process to further enhance the dashboard with custom code that may deliver custom visualizations or enrich the dashboard with custom content such as text, images, videos or custom interactive components such as forms, links and buttons.
+The developers can step in to further enhance the dashboard with custom code that may deliver custom visualizations or enrich the dashboard with custom content such as text, images, videos, or custom interactive components (for example, forms, links, and buttons).

-Developers modify the hosted KPI Dashboard application using plugins.
-They use GoodData Plugin Development Toolkit to bootstrap, build, test and package the plugin.
+The developers modify the hosted KPI Dashboards component using plugins.
+They use GoodData's Plugin Development Toolkit to bootstrap, build, test, and package the plugin.
 In the plugin code itself, the developers can use different customization APIs to integrate custom code into the dashboard.

-Finally the developers link the plugin to one or more dashboards - from then on the KPI Dashboard application will use the plugin and execute code packaged within.
+Finally, the developers link the plugin to one or more dashboards - from then on the KPI Dashboards component will use the plugin and execute the code packaged within.

-## Architecture Overview
+## Dashboard component architecture

-Now that you have a better idea about the big picture of the GoodData dashboard solution, we can go more in depth into the interesting technicalities behind it.
+Now that you have a better idea about GoodData's solution for dashboards, we can go more in depth into interesting technicalities behind it.

-While the GoodData KPI Dashboards application is proprietary application hosted by GoodData, it uses the `Dashboard` component implemented in `@gooddata/sdk-ui-dashboards` to render the entire dashboard.
-The `Dashboard` component is the foundation on top of which all the GoodData dashboards stand.
+While the KPI Dashboards component is a proprietary application hosted by GoodData, it uses the Dashboard component implemented in `@gooddata/sdk-ui-dashboards` to render the entire dashboard.
+The Dashboard component is the foundation on top of which all the GoodData dashboards stand.

-### Dashboard Component
+### Dashboard component

-The `Dashboard` component is a React component with rich (and fairly large) API through which it is possible to both access the core dashboard functionality and extend the component with custom functionality.
+The Dashboard component is a React component with a rich (and fairly large) API through which you can both access the core dashboard functionality and extend the component with custom functionality.

-The `Dashboard` component is the largest and most complex component in GoodData.UI with a lot of domain logic contained in it.
-Internally, it is realized using an architecture resembling the Model-View-Controller:
+The Dashboard component is the largest and most complex component in GoodData.UI with a lot of domain logic contained in it.
+Internally, the Dashboard component is built using an architecture resembling the Model-View-Controller pattern:

--  Model part is implemented with Redux and redux-saga.
-Model exposes rich API - selectors to get data from component's state, events to describe changes and interactions with the dashboard and finally actions to trigger change
+-  The Model part is implemented with Redux and Redux-Saga.
+The Model part exposes rich APIs: selectors to get data from the component's state, events to describe changes, interactions with the dashboard, and commands to trigger changes.

--  View and controller parts are implemented using React components and hooks.
-The top-level `Dashboard` component also has a rich API - props to specify dashboard to render, configuration for rendering, customization of almost all view components used on a dashboard and finally integration with the eventing.
+-  The View and Controller parts are implemented using React components and hooks.
+The top-level Dashboard component also has rich APIs: props to specify a dashboard to render, configuration for rendering, customization of almost all view components used on a dashboard, and integration with the eventing.

-We go more in depth about Dashboard component [on a separate page here](18_dashboard_component.md).
+For more information about the Dashboard component, see [this article](18_dashboard_component.md).

-### Dashboard Engine and Plugins
+### Dashboard engine and plugins

-The complex `Dashboard` component is wrapped in an envelope that provides convenient and controlled way to integrate custom code with the Dashboard component - we call this wrapper Dashboard Engine (engine).
+The complex Dashboard component is wrapped in an envelope that provides a convenient and controlled way to integrate custom code with the Dashboard component.
+This wrapper is called the dashboard engine.

-To put it simple, the primary responsibility of the engine is to create props for the top-level `Dashboard` component so that these props reflect contributions from one or more Dashboard Plugins (plugins).
+To put it simple, the primary responsibility of the engine is to create props for the top-level Dashboard component so that these props reflect contributions from one or more dashboard plugins.

-The engine exposes several curated customization APIs through which plugins can register their contributions and customizations.
-When initializing engine with one or more plugins, the engine calls out to the plugin code (your code) to register the customizations and passes the customization APIs.
-Once it does this for all plugins, it can create the extension and customization props for the Dashboard component.
+The engine exposes several curated customization APIs through which the plugins can register their contributions and customizations.
+When initializing the engine with one or more plugins, the engine calls out to the plugin code (your code) to register the customizations and passes the customization APIs.
+Once it has done this for all plugins, it can create the extension and customization props for the Dashboard component.

-You can learn more about the plugins and how to [get started on this page](18_dashboard_plugins.md).
+For more information about the plugins, see [this article](18_dashboard_plugins.md).

-### Dashboard Loader
+### Dashboard loader

-On top of Dashboard Engine and Plugins sits the Dashboard Loader (loader).
+On top of the dashboard engine and the plugins sits the dashboard loader.
 The responsibility of this component is to handle the lifecycle of a dashboard that is possibly enhanced by one or more plugins.

-The loader will:
+The loader does the following:

-1. Get dashboard from workspace
+1. Gets the dashboard from a workspace
-2. Load any plugins that are linked with the dashboard
+2. Loads any plugins that are linked with the dashboard
-3. Load appropriate version of the dashboard engine needed by the plugins
+3. Loads the appropriate version of the dashboard engine needed by the plugins
-4. Initialize engine with plugins (registering all the customizations)
+4. Initializes the engine with the plugins (registering all the customizations)
-5. Return load result that consists of `Dashboard` component and correct props to pass to it
+5. Returns the load result that consists of the Dashboard component and the correct props to pass to it

-Once the code using loader has the `Dashboard` component and props for it, it can mount the dashboard as it sees fit.
+Once the code using the loader has the Dashboard component and props for it, it can mount the dashboard as it sees fit.

-The entire loader is available also as a React hook which you can use in your own application to dynamically load a dashboard.
+The entire loader is also available as a React hook that you can use in your own application to dynamically load a dashboard.

-You can learn more about the loader and embedding dashboards into your React application [on this page](18_dashboard_embedding.md).
+For more information about the loader and embedding dashboards into your React application, see [this article](18_dashboard_embedding.md).

 ### KPI Dashboards

-The proprietary KPI Dashboards that are hosted on GoodData platform and that are also part of GoodData.CN use the dashboard loader to load a dashboard that is possibly enhanced with plugins and then mount the loaded `Dashboard` component.
+The proprietary KPI Dashboards component that is hosted on the GoodData platform and that is also part of GoodData.CN uses the dashboard loader to load a dashboard that is possibly enhanced with plugins and then mounts the loaded Dashboard component.

-The KPI Dashboards additionally inject several proprietary plugins during the load - for instance a plugin that adds a post message API for a dashboard.
+The KPI Dashboards component additionally injects several proprietary plugins during the load (for instance, a plugin that adds a postMessage API for a dashboard).

-### Wrapping up
+### Conclusion

-We hope that the document so far painted a good picture of the stack behind GoodData dashboard solution.
-With this picture in mind, you should be able to understand at which point you as a developer can step in.
-To sum up the most important
+We hope that this article explained the stack behind GoodData's dashboard solution.
+You should now be able to understand at which point you as a developer can step in.
+To sum up the most important parts:
-parts:

--   You can use the `Dashboard` component in your own application to render a dashboard from workspace and use full set of API to integrate with and customize the dashboard
+-   You can use the Dashboard component in your own application to render a dashboard from a workspace and use a full set of APIs to integrate with and customize the dashboard.

--   You can use Dashboard Plugins to build extensions that can be integrated into GoodData KPI Dashboards
+-   You can use the dashboard plugins to build extensions that can be integrated into the KPI Dashboards component.

--   You can use Dashboard Loader in your own application to dynamically load and render a dashboard enriched with plugins
+-   You can use the dashboard loader in your own application to dynamically load and render a dashboard enriched with plugins.

-## Supported Backends
+## Supported backends

-The entire stack described above can work on top of both GoodData platform and GoodData.CN.
+The entire stack described in this article can work on top of both the GoodData platform and GoodData.CN.

-Some functionality is not yet available on the GoodData.CN because of inherent limitations on the backend:
+Some functionality is not yet available in GoodData.CN because of inherent limitations on the backend, specifically:

 -  Exports
 -  Scheduling of exports
--  KPI Widgets and alerting
+-  KPI widgets and alerting